open-telemetry/opamp-spec/specification.md

 configuration offer to the Agent and Agent reporting that it accepted the configuration.

+If the client has enabled the ReportsHeartbeat capability, the websocket transport will send a heartbeat message to keep the websocket connection alive.
+By default, a 30s interval is used.
+Without heartbeats, the websocket transport may be closed unexpectedly by the network if the connection idles for too long.

 See sections under the [Operation](#operation) section for the details of the message sequences.